 Whole blood samples will be used for immune cell population profiling (which may include T lymphocytes, B lymphocytes, myeloid, and natural killer cells).
-Other assays relevant to the objectives of the study, such as flow cytometry analysis of intracellular cytokines, and circulating tumor DNA in plasma may be performed based upon emerging data.
+Analysis of T cell receptor (TCR) clones may also be analyzed to detect evidence of on therapy clonal expansion.
+Other assays relevant to the objectives of the study, such as flow cytometry analysis of intracellular cytokines, may be performed based upon emerging data.